wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 large, unified, and global component providing services to functions via a set of well-defined interfaces, the physical implementation of the storage layer is close to the computing layer, and can be often on the same physical node.
+Cloudburst achieves LDPC with a two-level storage hierarchy.
+At the global level, a fast key-value store (KVS) is used as the global storage for passing or preserving information between function invocations, while at each individual computing nodes, an extra cache layer maintains high-frequent keys, and enables low-latency access to these keys.